 Q: Are hummingbirds attracted to the human eye?
 I've had several occasions where hummers have hovered just in front of my eyes - to the point where I've had to squint!
 Yikes!
-Thank you!

-Q: Hummers seem fearless, daring and courageous.
-Do they have a natural predator in the Northeastern U.S.(where I live)?
-If so, who or what is the predator(s)?
-Thank you!
+Q: Do hummingbirds have a natural predator in the Northeastern United States?
+If so, who or what?
+Hummers seem fearless and courageous.